awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 As of September 19, 2019, Amazon RDS has published new Certificate Authority \(CA\) certificates for connecting to your RDS DB instances using SSL/TLS\.
 We provide these new CA certificates as an AWS security best practice\.
 For information about the new certificates and the supported AWS Regions, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 The current CA certificates expire on March 5, 2020\.
-Therefore, we strongly recommend completing this change as soon as possible \(and no later than February 5, 2020\), to avoid disruption on the expiration date\.
+Therefore, we strongly recommend completing this change as soon as possible, to avoid disruption on the expiration date\.
 If the change is not completed, your applications will fail to connect to your RDS DB instances using SSL/TLS after March 5, 2020\.

 We encourage you to test the steps listed following in a development or staging environment before taking them for your production environments\.